citp/privacy-policy-historical/p/po/pot/pottermore.com.md

-> *The following text is extracted and transformed from the pottermore.com privacy policy that was archived on 2012-06-08.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120608011306id_/http%3A//www.pottermore.com/en/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the pottermore.com privacy policy that was archived on 2012-12-18.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121218060832id_/http%3A//www.pottermore.com/en/privacy) for the most accurate reproduction.*

-# Pottermore: Privacy Policy
+# Pottermore: Privacy and Cookies Policy ("Privacy Policy")

-This privacy policy (“Privacy Policy”) contains 15 sections.
+This Privacy Policy contains 15 sections.
 You can view each section by selecting the links below:

 ### 1 Introduction